jxzb1988/MMQTL/README.md

 -A: run mmQTL in random-effect or fixed-effect model when performing meta-analysis.

--gene: Specify the gene/feature for which that you want to detect eQTL.
+-gene: Specify the gene/feature for which that you want to detect eQTL, which is a required parameter.

 ## Building from source